sebnitu/vrembem/packages/notice/README.md

 #### `notice + icon-action`

-When a notice needs to be dismissable, try adding the icon-action component along with some flex utilities.
+When a notice needs to be dismissible, try adding the icon-action component along with some flex utilities.

 ```html
 <div class="notice">